 The aim is to remain fully anchored in the present moment and therefore not to fall asleep.

-Becoming drowsy during a meditation session isn't necessarily a problem – or an excuse for skipping your daily meditation session.
-However, it can be bothersome for you or for anyone meditating around you.
-It will make the session a little too relaxing and will mean that you miss out on some of the essential aspects of meditation.
-Here are a few tips on how to stay awake if you're prone to drowsing during a meditation session:
+Dozing off during a meditation session is not necessarily a problem or an excuse to skip your daily meditation session.
+However, it can indeed be distracting for you or for the people meditating around you.
+It makes the session a little too relaxing and causes you to miss some of the essential aspects of meditation.

 - Adopt the correct posture.
 Neither rigid nor slouching.

 - You can also imagine that during the meditation a huge ball of light is floating immediately before your head, slightly above your face, and that it's pouring light over you.